matwilso/matwilso.github.io/quotes.md

 "For some years I set aside Friday afternoons for 'great thoughts'...
 I found it was well worth the 10% of my time to do this careful examination of where computing was heading so I would know where we were going and hence could go in the right direction...
 I could also keep a sharp eye on the important problems and see that my major effort went to them." - [hamming](/assets/papers/hamming_research_stripe.pdf)

+"A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system." - [Gall's Law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law)

 # Life